FAQs

 - Hard Kombucha: Hard kombucha undergoes an extended fermentation process or an additional fermentation step to increase the alcohol content, usually ranging from 4% to 7% ABV.
 It retains the probiotic qualities of traditional kombucha but with a stronger alcoholic kick.
 You must be 21+ to drink hard kombucha.

-Is JuneShine Classic Kombucha inebriating?
+Is JuneShine Kombucha inebriating?

 No. This product is not intoxicating.
 The trace amounts of alcohol are not present in sufficient quantity to induce a noticeable change in mood, physical or mental abilities as when drunk on alcohol.